Frequently asked questions & answers: the semester ticketRead out

 Why exactly was a model chosen that consists of a compulsory basic fee and an optional upgrade?

-Exemption from the solidarity fee can only be applied for in the case of severely handicapped students in possession of a pass entitling them to free public travel (including the corresponding certification by the Munich Office for Family and Social Services).
+Only severely disabled persons can apply for exemption from this fee if they are in possession of a pass entitling them to travel on public transport free of charge (including the corresponding certification by the Office for Families and Social Affairs/Amt für Familie und Soziales).
 The solidarity fee is collected by the universities and transferred to the Munich Student Union.
-However, the Munich Student Union does not keep the money, but passes it on to the public transport utilities.
-The legal basis for the collection of the solidarity contribution by your university is the matriculation agreement, to which you as a student are bound.
-For possible clarification, please contact your university.
+However, the Munich Student Union does not keep the money, but passes it on to the public transport companies.
+The legal basis for the collection of the solidarity fee is the matriculation agreement, to which you as a student are bound.
+For further clarification, please contact your university.

 If my IsarCard Semester is lost or stolen, will it be replaced?

 An already purchased IsarCard Semester, however, cannot be returned or exchanged during the semester, and without your student ID it will no longer be valid.

 - de-registration previous university

-- matriculation new university & student ID
+- matriculation new university & (if possible) student ID

-- valid Semester-Ticket (IsarCard Semester)
+- valid semester ticket (IsarCard Semester)

-More answers to your questions concerning the Semester-Ticket can be found here:
+More answers to your questions concerning the semester-ticket can be found here: